-48. In conclusion officers are satisfied that there is a functional need for a second dwelling and the financial test has been met.
+There is a functional need for a second dwelling and the financial test has been met.
 There is not a more suitable site available elsewhere on the farmstead, nor an existing building suitable for conversion.
 Nonetheless a dwelling on the chosen site would cause harm to the landscape character of the National Park, contrary to adopted policies.
 It is not considered that the identified needs of the individual business outweigh the landscape harm that has been identified.
 Accordingly the application is contrary to policies GSP1, GSP3, L1, DMH4 and DMC3 and is recommended for refusal.

-Human Rights
+74. Human Rights

-49. Any human rights issues have been considered and addressed in the preparation of this report.
+Any human rights issues have been considered and addressed in the preparation of this report.

-List of Background Papers (not previously published)
+75. List of Background Papers (not previously published)

-50. Nil
+Nil

-51. Report Author: Andrea Needham, Senior Planner (South)
+76. Report Author: Andrea Needham, Senior Planner (South)